Leezamiranda/CSPB2270-Final-Project/README.md

 The above `git clone` command uses an ssh key to securely identify who you are to GitHub.
 You'll need this regardless of where you do your development.
 To set this up, let's follow [GitHub's instructions on ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 That process is summarized here so you can copy/paste.
 You only need to do this one time for a development machine.

-First make a public/private keypair.
+First make a public/private key pair.
 Be sure to edit this command to use the email address that GitHub knows about.
 It will ask you questions; you can just hit Enter to accept the default file name and to not set a passphrase.

 ```console
 $ ssh-keygen -t ed25519 -C "your_email@example.com" # generate a public/private key pair